 Still, the social responsibility tide is swelling.
 Again, according to Millennials in the Workplace, younger workers largely believe that creating social value is the primary purposes of business — not to make profit.

 Just as employees express their desire to work for a socially responsible corporation through increased engagement, customers speak with their dollars.
 Increasingly, they care about the social and environmental effects of corporations and prefer products tied to a social cause.
 As this happens, CSR becomes all the more important.
 There’s even a push among businesses to become certified for their social responsibility initiatives.

 That’s why leaders who understand how to leverage their corporate social responsibility initiatives put down roots that support strong growth, both for their organizations and their communities.

 At CCL, we believe leadership is a critical lever in creating social change.
-Learn more about our Societal Advancement group, which works with individuals, organizations, philanthropists, and communities around the world to improve the human condition.
+Learn more about our Societal Advancement group, which works with individuals, organizations, philanthropists, and communities around the world.

 1 E.g., Lichtenstein, D.R., Drumright, M.E., & Braig, B.M.
 (2004).
 The effect of corporate social responsibility on customer donations to corporate-supported nonprofits.
 Journal of Marketing, 68, 16-32.